tnc-ca-geo/urban-tree-inequality/README.md

 The Urban Tree Cover Inequality Atlas (version 2016.9) is a Google Earth Engine web tool that maps tree canopy across 100 urbanized areas in the U.S. and displays the relationship between tree canopy and income inequality.
 The data was developed from high-resolution aerial imagery, satellite remotely sensed land summer temperatures, and census demographics.
 The tool allows users to explore the information on tree canopy cover, summer temperatures, income, population density, and "tree gap" (the difference in tree canopy between low-income and high-income census blocks) in each urban area.
 The web tool is available at: https://tinyurl.com/tree-inequality.
 A manuscript with a full description of the methods used is in review and all datasets will soon be made publicly available.

 **Primary Points of Contact:**
-- Rob McDonald, rob_mcdonald@tnc.org
+- Dr. Rob McDonald, rob_mcdonald@tnc.org
-- Tanushree Biswas, tanushree.biswas@tnc.org
+- Dr. Tanushree Biswas, tanushree.biswas@tnc.org

 ## Installation and Usage
 To use this code, you must have a Google Earth Engine account.
 You can create an account at: https://code.earthengine.google.com/